katerinaelsasser/NailDeck/README.md

 * Stripe
 * Django
 ## Testing
+### Vailidation Services
+Vailidation services were used to check HTML, CSS and Javascipt that was used throughout the website.
+The following code
+HTML - W3C Markup Validation.
+CSS - W3C CSS validation.
+JavaScript - JSHint.

 ## Deployment
 ### Running Locally
 To run the website locally, I used the following steps.